nagius/tmk_thinkmatrix/README.md

 ## Cloning, building & flashing

+You need the AVR cross-compilation toolstack to compile the firmware.

+See [tmk keyboard](https://github.com/tmk/tmk_keyboard) and [Teensy howto](https://www.pjrc.com/teensy/gcc.html) for more informations.

 Since this repository has a submodule the cloning needs an additional argument to init and update the submodule.

 ```